Hannnatu/Custom-Domain-ATS/README.md

 ## 💸 AWS Costs Incurred

-These are the AWS services that may incur cost (if used beyond free tier):
+These are the AWS services that may incur cost:

 | Service     | Monthly Est. (USD) | Notes                          |
 | ----------- | ------------------ | ------------------------------ |